3urobeat/steam-mass-comment-bot/README.md

 ## **Starting the bot:**

 Please open a console window or terminal in the current folder.
-Run the command `npm install` and wait for it to complete.
+Run the command `npm install --production` and wait for it to complete.
 This will install al necessary packages for the bot.

 When done, type `node index.js` to start the bot.
 It should log into your account, ask for a Steam Guard code if necessary, and start commenting on each profile and group you set in `config.json` after eachother.